-- How to Motivate Yourself to Lead a Healthy Lifestyle
+- How to Begin a Healthy Walking Routine

-Final Thoughts on How to Start a Walking Program for Better Health After Age 50
+Final Thoughts on How to Start a Walking Program After Age 50

 Give walking a try and see if you don’t start to feel better, happier, and stronger after a few weeks of regular walks.
 Remember that short walks daily will have a greater overall benefit than one long walk that’s not repeated!

 Figure out what motivates you to keep consistent, and do that.